What To Do After Getting A Traffic Ticket In California

 Getting a traffic ticket in California comes with fines (also known as bail).
 These can be in excess of $500 for a simple infraction, and even higher for misdemeanors.
 Misdemeanors can also come with jail time, probation, license suspension, and other legal consequences.

 Another consequence is points on your driving record.
 California uses a point system called the Negligent Operator Treatment System (NOTS).
-Under this system, you can be considered a “negligent driver” if you accumulate:
+Under the NOTS system, you can be considered a “negligent driver” if you accumulate:

 - 4 or more points in a 12-month period,

 - 6 or more points in a 24-month period,